galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 - How do I get started with tabular data (e.g. spreadsheets) in R?
 - What are some best practices for reading data into R?
 - How do I save tabular data generated in R?
-- How can I manipulate dataframes without repeating myself?
+- How can I manipulate data frames without repeating myself?
 - Know advantages of analyzing data in R
 - Know advantages of using RStudio
 - Create an RStudio project, and know the benefits of working within a project